valuetodays/rpg-one/rpg-game/README.md

 #### 2017-07-20 13:20
     meet monster and begin battle.
     [TODO] make monster's attack action
-    [TODO] esc in chooseMonsterScreen and optionScreen
+    ESC in chooseMonsterScreen and optionScreen